dcunited001/dcunited001.github.io/_posts/2016-07-18-illegal-immigration-national-security-debt.md

 However, they still want strong immigration policy.
-They don't want that system to be threatened by massive numbers of undocumented immigrants bypassing those immigration procedures. if members of this group of people understood the true longterm threat this posed, they would be angry about it.
+They don't want that system to be threatened by massive numbers of undocumented immigrants bypassing those immigration procedures. if members of this group of people understood the true long-term threat this posed, they would be angry about it.
 Again, this issue is a problem precisely because it's subtle and long-term.